The Truth about Abner Vance

 The available records tell a different story.
 The surviving documents suggest that the real cause of the murder was a legal dispute; that the killing was premeditated; that Abner really wanted to shoot Lewis’s brother Daniel, but shot Lewis instead because Lewis was physically present and Daniel wasn’t.
 Abner didn’t flee into the wilderness; he was arrested immediately, and remained in jail until his execution.
 His efforts to “play” the legal system were worthy of a modern-day lawyer.
 He did give a long speech in front of the crowd that had gathered to watch him hang, but apparently did not sing the song he had written.
 Some paperwork did arrive after the hanging, but it wasn’t a pardon or anything else that would have delayed the execution.
 There’s no indication that Horton was involved with Abner’s daughter Betty, whose reputation was a moot point because she already had two out-of-wedlock children at the time of the shooting.
 Betty did have a daughter Nancy who was the mother of Devil Anse Hatfield, but DNA evidence reportedly indicates that most or all of Betty’s children were fathered by John Ferrell, who was married to someone else.

 Abner is commonly said to have been a preacher, a Revolutionary war veteran, and an Indian scout.
-There’s no evidence for any of that; the court records described him as a laborer.
+There’s no evidence for any of that; the court records repeatedly described him as a laborer.

 Our best source of information about the testimony at Abner’s trial is a letter written by Judge Peter Johnston.
 It was submitted to the Virginia House of Delegates in December 1818 as part of a request for a change in trial law because of the difficulties caused by the Vance trial.
 Excerpts from this letter are reprinted below.
-The judges in Washington County found no evidence of prejudice on behalf of Judge Johnston.

 Judge Johnston describes the impediments that existed to a proper trial, then says: